Hi, I'm Melanie. I believe how we design can be as transformative as what we design.

-I am an innovation leader, strategist, and experience designer who crafts programs, services, and gatherings for human flourishing.
+I am an innovation leader, strategist, storyteller, and experience designer who crafts programs, services, and gatherings for human flourishing.

 I geek out about how people make change, together.
 My practice is focused on bringing relationship, joy, care, and wholeness to organizational & systems change.